Henderson Field (North Carolina)

-Former Henderson Field, Wallace- Pender Airport manager Gage King updated Pender County Commissioners on plans for the airport, located in Wallace, which will see $18.4 million in funding from state and federal sources over the next three years.
+In 2023, former airport manager Gage King announced to Pender County Commissioners plans for the airport to receive $18.4 million in funding from state and federal sources over the next three years.
 The project, part of the NCDOT’s 2020-2029 Strategic Transportation Improvement Program, aims to expand the runway by 1,347 feet, reaching a total of 5,500 feet, allowing larger business jets to use the facility.

-To facilitate the expansion, 1.8 miles of roadway and utilities need to be relocated, and the airport acquired 180 acres, costing $1.9 million.
-Final design work will be completed by May, with construction expected to start in October and take about six months.

-By July 2024, King anticipates the runway extension and taxiway construction to begin, costing $8.8 million.
+King also announced that by July 2024 he anticipates the runway extension and taxiway construction to begin, costing $8.8 million.
 The airport’s apron will also expand by around 30%, improving functionality for larger aircraft.
 King plans future projects, totaling $16 million, to enhance the airport further, funding some through grants.

 While formally owned by the Town of Wallace, Pender County is involved in decision-making due to the airport's benefit to the county.
 King aims to create a more welcoming environment at the airport and plans to rename it for better marketability.